sudo's behavior can be modified by Default_Entry lines, as

 global list of environment variables to remove is

-is run by root with the -V
+displayed when sudo is run by root with the -V

 option.
 Note that many operating systems will